Embedded electricity networks

 Users of your embedded network can choose to buy electricity from you or from an authorised retailer.

-These new customer access rules came into effect on 1 December 2017.
-Owners or operators of embedded networks are now required to comply with the requirements explained below.
+These new customer access rules started on 1 December 2017.
+Owners or operators of embedded networks must now comply with the requirements explained below.

 The role of the ENM is to help customers in your embedded network access energy offers from electricity retailers.
 They will, for example, allocate National Metering Identifiers to customers and help in the settlement of bills.